fabiomarcellusdev/Prompture/templates/docs/technical/SYSTEM-ARCHITECTURE.md

-# SYSTEM ARCHITECTURE TEMPLATE
+# 🏗 SYSTEM-ARCHITECTURE.md

 ## 🔁 Context Reminder
-This file serves as a **template and guide** for defining the architecture of your full stack application.
+This file serves as a **template and guide** for defining the architecture of your project.
 Use it alongside `SRS.md` and `PRD.md`.

 🎯 Always remind your AI assistant to: